Climate pledges of world’s top carbon emitters

 The 27-nation European Union is collectively the third biggest global emitter of carbon dioxide.

-It aims to cut carbon emissions by at least 55 percent by 2030 compared to 1990 levels.
+It aims to cut carbon emissions by at least 55% by 2030 compared to 1990 levels.

 That corresponds to 2.5C of warming at a global rate, says Paris Equity Check.
 CAT judges the commitments “almost sufficient”.